eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 In some cases we can also do this speculatively, and either have a trap that leads to decompilation or a "slow" loop.

+5. "Parallel Streams".
+We could try to use parallel streams, where we know that iterations are guaranteed not to have dependencies.
+However, we need a way to separate them from sequential streams where the order of iterations matters.
+We might want to annotate a loop as "parallel".

 **General Principles**

 These are some general principles that I would like to work towards: